Mushroom Poisoning in Children

 What should you do if your child has eaten a wild mushroom?

-If able, collect the mushroom your child was eating.
+If you can, collect the mushroom your child was eating.
 Carefully dig up a few mushrooms, complete with underground parts to help with the identification.
 If there is more than one kind of mushroom around your child, collect all of the different kinds.
 If you are told to go to the ER, bring the mushrooms you have collected.

 How are children treated for mushroom poisoning?